EchoTeam/rebar-templates/service_MAKE.md

 ## make get-deps

 Downloads all deps of the project using rebar.config.lock.
+See more about it in [Working with deps](service_DEPS.md).

 ## make update-deps